Sex reversal: In fish

-In gonochoristic fishes, the sex can be determined genetically, environmentally or by a combination of both.
-In fishes, primary sexual fate can be susceptible to alteration by hormones exposure and multiple environmental factors, such as population density, water pH, or temperature.
+In gonochoristic fish, the sex can be determined genetically, environmentally or by a combination of both.
+In fish, primary sexual fate can be susceptible to alteration by hormones exposure and multiple environmental factors, such as population density, water pH, or temperature.
 Those conditions can affect the gonad development and differentiation, which can lead to sex reversal.
 In medaka fish, where sex reversal has been documented show a shared gene related to normal male development, the dmy gene.
 In wild populations, genetically female fate can be phenotypically reversed to males if they carry the dmy gene or a mutated dmy gene and genetic males can be reversed to females if they lack the dmy gene.